 \section{Understanding \algo}

 In this section, we take a deeper look into how \algo works.
-At a high level, our theoretical analysis explains that the modification made by \algo introduces a trade-off between bias and regret (i.e., the variance of policy learning) into the base offline RL algorithm.
-Our analysis provides insights as to why reshaping of rewards and discounts per \eqref{eq:hubo rule} gives a performance boost to state-of-the-art offline RL algorithms in the experiments in Section~\ref{sec:experiment}.
+At a high level, our theoretical analysis explains that the modification made by \algo introduces a trade-off between bias and regret (which is similar to the variance of policy learning) into the base offline RL algorithm.
+While an important part of our analysis is for tabular settings (\Cref{sec:upperbound}), we believe it still provides valuable intuitions as to why reshaping of rewards and discounts per \eqref{eq:hubo rule} gives a performance boost to state-of-the-art offline RL algorithms in the continuous-state-space benchmarks in Section~\ref{sec:experiment}.